Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

     - Making someone responsible
     - Clarifying mission
     - Knowing your role as an executive: beeing a support for the team
+- [DefendingYourTime] : protect from bad planning and burnout.

 ## Stand-up & meetings
 It mush be SHORT (<15min), everybody has to be ponctual, actually **stand-up**, **listen** and **be concise** : [DieScrum]